Madagascar Barefoot Luxury Kayak Adventure

 From: $ 2,815.00 per person

-Madagascar – 11 days kayak adventure: Allow the excitement of wildlife sightings, untouched flora of the rainforest, breathtaking blue waters and white beaches to wash your stress away while putting you back in touch with nature through an exciting kayak adventure.
-Witness the perfect blend between the ocean and islands of Madagascar while taking in the fresh air of Madagascar on a kayak.
+Enjoy an 11-day kayak adventure with up-close wildlife sightings, untouched flora of the rainforest, breathtaking blue waters and white beaches.
+Witness the perfect blend of ocean and islands while taking in the fresh air of Madagascar.
 Spend your afternoons resting in absolute luxury at some of the most beautiful camping locations that Madagascar has to offer.

 Small-group barefoot luxury kayak adventure safari through Madagascar.
 Enjoy a cultural & kayaking adventure to the South East of Madagascar while camping in style.
 Starting and ending in Antananarivo, Madagascar – 11 Days

 Antananarivo – Experience the busy nightlife of Madagascar’s capital city before embarking on your kayak adventure.

 St Luce Reserve – Reserve established to contribute to the conservation of some of the very last true coastal forests left in the south east of Madagascar.

 Manafiafy Beach and Rainforest Lodge – Provides endless opportunities for exploring deserted beaches, scouting for whales, or snorkelling in the crystal clear water viewing corals and tropical ‘aquarium’ fish.